Who We Are

 Our Inclusivity Proclamation

-The Women’s Resource Center of the New River Valley, Inc. proclaims and practices inclusivity to the people we serve, collaborators in the community and selection of its board and staff regardless of age, color, disability, gender, gender expression, gender identity, genetic information, military status, national origin, political affiliation, race, religion, or sexual orientation.
+The Women’s Resource Center of the New River Valley, Inc. proclaims and practices inclusivity with the people we serve, collaborators in the community and selection of its board and staff regardless of age, citizenship status, color, disability, economic status, ethnicity, gender, gender expression, gender identity, marital status, military status, national origin, political affiliation, primary language, race, religion, or sexual orientation.

 The mission of the Women’s Resource Center of the New River Valley is to implement individual and social change for a violence-free community in the New River Valley region of Virginia, by providing programs and services to adults and children who have experienced sexual or domestic violence, and by providing education, training, and prevention programming to the public and to allied professionals.

-The Women’s Resource Center of the New River Valley envision a community free of sexual and domestic violence.
+The Women’s Resource Center of the New River Valley envisions a community free of sexual and domestic violence.

 Our Guiding Principles